 You can get updates of an earthquake in Nepal from sites: http://seismonepal.gov.np/home

-Microseismic monitoring(It is a very fast and efficient tool to understand the seismotectonics of the region.) in Nepal started in November 1978 by Department of Mines and Geology (DMG), Ministry of Industry, government of federal democratic republic of Nepal in collaboration with Laboratoire de Geophysique Appliquee, Paris University, France with the installation of first short period vertical seismic station Phulchoki (PKI) hilltop in the south of Kathmandu.
+Microseismic monitoring(It is a very fast and efficient tool to understand the seismotectonics of the region.) in Nepal started in November 1978 by the Department of Mines and Geology (DMG), Ministry of Industry, government of the federal democratic republic of Nepal in collaboration with Laboratoire de Geophysique Appliquee, Paris University, France with the installation of first short period vertical seismic station Phulchoki (PKI) hilltop in the south of Kathmandu.
 The numbers of stations were augmented gradually to create the National Network consisting of 21 short-period seismic stations in 1998 and 7 accelerometer stations in 2012.
 The network is operated in collaboration with the Department of Analysis & Surveillance of Environment (DASE), France.
 The 21 short-period seismic stations and 7 accelerometer stations occupy the Lesser Himalaya and Sub Himalayan terrain of Nepal Himalaya uniformly.

 The recording is carried out at two centers Birendranagar Regional Seismological Centre (RSC), Surkhet and National Seismological Centre (NSC), Lainchour, Kathmandu.
 RSC records 9 stations of mid-western and far-western Nepal while NSC records the remaining 12 stations from Pyuthan to Taplejung.
 The stations are operated in two sensitivity channels allowing a dynamic range of 110 dB.
 The signals are digitized centrally acquired using the JADE software of DASE.
 The location is made with ONYX software of DASE since April 2001.
 Before this ISIS software of DASE was used for acquisition & processing.

 It is interesting to note that only earthquakes of magnitude 6.5 or above are known to cause damage in Nepal